pymk/pymk.github.io/content/posts/2024-05-24-macos-setup.md

 - Enable Firefox Sync for bookmarks, addons, and settings.
 - Adjust [privacy](https://github.com/allo-/ffprofile) and extension settings.
-- Optional: Setup [Density](https://github.com/phil294/density-userstyle), [Github Dark](https://github.com/StylishThemes/GitHub-Dark), and use [dark theme template](https://gist.github.com/pymk/d2052d8e19634d71448bc4421136027a) for Stylus.
+- Optional: Setup [Density](https://github.com/phil294/density-userstyle) for Stylus.

 ## Configs

 My user settings are either synced in the program or through [yadm](https://github.com/yadm-dev/yadm), which is stored on my private Github repo.

-- Clone the yadm repo for dot files and other configs (*rc, .config/, etc).
+- Clone the dotfile repo for settings and configs (.zshrc, .zfunc, .zshenv, *rc, .config/, etc).
-- VS Code user settings restored through account login.
 - 1Password for keys, tokens, etc.

 ## Themes